-Partnership with parents:
+Partnership with parents/carers:

-- Parents of SEND children are involved at every stage as soon as problems or difficulties are identified. - They are kept informed at all stages. - Parents are encouraged to reinforce at home any strategy that the school is implementing so as to strengthen the home-school relationship. - East Sussex Education Authority has an 'Information for Families' scheme for parents of children with SEND.
+- Parents/carers of SEND children are involved at every stage as soon as problems or difficulties are identified. - They are kept informed at all stages. - Parents/carers are encouraged to reinforce at home any strategy that the school is implementing so as to strengthen the home-school relationship. - East Sussex County Council has an 'Information for Families' scheme for parents of children with SEND.
 Through this scheme every parent has access to independent information and advice about SEND procedures, school-based provision and additional sources of help and information.